-Grammar School Licence of New Brunswick; (d)

-Equivalent Certificates issued by Education Depart-(e) ments of other Provinces.
+- (d) Grammar School Licence of New Brunswick; - (e) Equivalent Certificates issued by Education Departments of other Provinces.

 The above privilege of taking Supplementary examinations on certain subjects of the first year, granted to the holders of specified certificates, may be granted also to other candidates who in the opinion of the Committee on Admission have equivalent qualifications.